 Virtual opportunities are on the rise these days.
 These remote experiences allow folks around the world to connect via digital learning technologies, helping to create a sense of community and closeness during a time when we are all physically separated.

 A virtual gap year can take many shapes, but the core experience of this type of gap year happens online.
 In a virtual gap year you might take a course on innovation and leadership while simultaneously completing a digital internship for a start-up in Beijing.
-Or maybe you strengthen your Spanish speaking skills through a language exchange program while also virtually volunteering your time at a nonprofit organization based in Nicaragua, helping with their English language marketing efforts.
+Or maybe you strengthen your Spanish speaking skills through a language exchange program while also virtually volunteering your time at a nonprofit community-focused organization working alongside other volunteers from the U.S. and Latin America.

 When you think about it, virtual gap years are actually an incredible innovation that will most likely lead the industry in the future, as they make the gap year experience accessible to nearly everyone.
 No passport?
 No problem!
 While you may miss out on some great Instagram shots, you’ll have the unique opportunity to build a global network without having to leave home.
 The skills you develop in intercultural communication, time management, and initiative will be sure to serve you in whatever comes next.

 What to Expect from a Virtual Gap Year

 With a virtual gap year you can expect a lot of screen time.
 It is online after all!
 Depending on your program and interests, you may have the opportunity to combine your online learning with an in-person placement in your local community, but that will vary based on the experience you sign up for.

 Online learning will also depend on the program, but most experiences will include a combination of asynchronous (completed at your own pace using different distance learning tools) and synchronous (completed live online) course work.
 You will most likely meet individually with program leads, advisors, or instructors, as well as have the opportunity to work with peers in small or large group settings.